Nirklav/TCPChat/README.md

 P2P means that connection is established directly between clients without server.

 OpenAL required for audio services.
-You can downliad it from [official site](https://www.openal.org/downloads/).
+You can download it from [official site](https://www.openal.org/downloads/).